Traap/archlinux/docs/useful-linux-commands.md

 alphabetically so they are easily found.

 * bash - GNU Bourne-Again SHell
+* bootctl - Control the firmware and boot manager settings
 * cat - concatenate files and print on the standard output
 * cd - change the working directory
 * cfdisk - display or manuplate a disk partition table